Ruidiaz scores pair, Sounders top Pumas 3-0 to win CCL title

 Ruidíaz provided Seattle the lead in the 45th minute.
 His shot inside the penalty area deflected off Pumas’ forward Diogo and caught goalkeeper Alfredo Talavera moving the wrong direction.
 It set off a celebration with most of the record crowd of 68,761 cheering wildly enough to give Lumen Field a shake.

-The second goal was even better.
-Precise passes from Jordan Morris to Lodeiro and then Ruidíaz left the striker in perfect position to beat Talavera.
+It was the largest crowd to ever attend a match in any round of the CCL.
+And they roared again after the second goal.
+Precise passes from Alex Roldan to Jordan Morris to Lodeiro and then Ruidíaz left the striker in perfect position to beat Talavera.

+“It was a great team goal.
+We knew those spaces were going to open up a bit when they were pushing,” Morris said.

 Lodeiro’s goal just added to the party and the 3-0 win was the largest margin of victory in any CCL final match.